LombardiDaniel/Freya/README.md

 git clone https://github.com/LombardiDaniel/Freya.git
 ```

+After that, just open the code on the [Arduino IDE](https://www.arduino.cc/en/main/software), make sure the pins are correctly connected and you are good.

+## Running the tests

+There are no tests needed for Freya to work.

-Freya does not need any other program to work.
+Freya does not need any other softwares.
 Yet, it is recommended (as for data analysis) that you have some sort of spreadsheet software, such as Apple Numbers or Microsoft Excel, in order to organize graphs and files.
 Or any other will do i.e. Python Math, R etc.

 The exported files to the SD card will be named as: